Esther Wheelwright: Mother Superior and later life

 Esther furthermore established close ties to Frances Moore Brooke, as her husband John Brooke was appointed chaplain of the Québec garrison by Murray, in charge of ministering to sick soldiers and conducting church services at the convent.
 Descriptions of both Esther and the Québec Ursuline convent are present in The History of Emily Montague, the first novel written in Canada.

 The Ursulines being in great debt, Wheelwright established much-needed financial stability for the Order, primarily by encouraging the nuns to pursue Amerindian embroidery, using Native materials of birch bark, deer skin, and moose and porcupine hair to create images of saints.
-Despite being an arduous task, the moose hair requiring constant rethreading, this art became a commercial success, and many embroideries were sold to English soldiers and tourists.
+This was an arduous task, because the moose hair requiring constant rethreading, but the art became a commercial success, and many embroideries were sold to English soldiers and tourists.
 The Ursulines' economic self-sufficiency helped provide for their community services to French and Native inhabitants, and contributed to their independence from reform-minded bishops.
 In the latter half of the 18th century, the Ursuline school increasingly hosted British students, among them the Brookes' daughters.

 The convent was marked by internal turmoil during Esther's final term as Mother Superior, due to a lack of new recruits, British opposition to the convent, and an increase in Catholic women converting to Anglicanism to marry.
 The remaining nuns were increasingly critical of Esther and the state of the school.
 The Ancien Régime was in its decline and they endured yet another military conflict in The Battle of Quebec and the ensuing siege.
 In 1772 Esther became assistant superior, and from 1778 until her death she served as an overseer and advisor.